bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/validator/mev/validator-integration.md

    safeguards on the network gateway to prevent DoS attacks and other potential threats.

+The validator should open its RPC access to the mev-sentry.
+The mev-sentry should open its RPC to the public network with a domain host.
+The information of validator should be registered in [bsc-mev-info](https://github.com/bnb-chain/bsc-mev-info).

+### Hardware Spec

+Mev-Sentry: The recommended specifications for the mev-sentry machine are 2 CPUs and 4 GB of RAM.

 ## Preparation

 The BNB Chain community has maintained an open-source version of the